 Morocco is almost the same size as California.

 Morocco is around 172,414 miles squared (446550.21 kilometers squared), which is roughly the same size as California.

-The capitol of Morocco is not its largest city.
+The capital of Morocco is not its largest city.

-That’s correct; you may think that the capitol city of most countries is generally the largest, but not in this case.
+That’s correct; you may think that the capital city of most countries is generally the largest, but not in this case.